jo9oct/frontIndividual/README.md

 Build and run the project.

-Use the default credentials (admin / admin123) to log in.
+Use the default credentials (jo / jops73) to log in.